IvanVnucec/cubesat-adcs/README.md

 [![build-and-test](https://github.com/IvanVnucec/cubesat-adcs/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/IvanVnucec/cubesat-adcs/actions/workflows/build_and_test.yml)

 # Cubesat-ADCS

-Attitude Determination and Control System (ADCS) for a satellite faculty project.
+Accurate satellite orientation is a prerequisite for a successful mission, therefore the Attitude Determination and Control System (ADCS) is one of the most important satellite systems.
+In this repo, the ADCS system software is presented, which enables the collection and processing of the orientation sensors data, attitude determination, actuator control and finally, control of the desired orientation.

 <p align="middle">
   <img src="docs/images/adcs_system.png" height="400"/>